 When used correctly, a snow blower can put less stress on your low back than shoveling.
 Avoid stressing your back by using the power of your legs to push the snow blower while keeping your back straight and knees bent.

-These tips can help to make snow removal less of a strain on your low back.
-Keeping these guidelines in mind during the winter season will lessen the chances of a developing new back problems or worsening your low back pain while shoveling, and hopefully make your winter a healthier and more enjoyable experience.
+Keeping these guidelines in mind during the winter season will lessen the chances of developing new back problems or worsening your low back pain while shoveling, and hopefully make your winter a healthier and more enjoyable experience.